1. Home

 Solar Offset Is an Important Design Decision

 It’s essential to consider solar offset when planning and designing your solar installation.
-Depending on things like your net metering rate and future energy needs, you may maximize your overall savings by having a solar offset that’s more than 100%, and sometimes you might even be better off with a solar offset of less than 100%.
+Depending on things like your net metering rate and future energy needs, you may maximize your overall savings by having a solar offset over 100%, and sometimes you might even be better off with a solar offset of less than 100%.

 You want your solar panels to take care of a majority of your home’s energy usage, but even with 100% solar offset, you might still have to buy electricity from the utility company.
 Depending upon certain factors, you might be able to install a system that fully meets your energy needs.
 You also might need add-ons like energy storage to power your home at night when solar panels don’t create electricity to maximize your savings.